 A Commitment to Social Justice

 The mission of the Social Justice Committee (SJC) is to inform the congregation about social justice concerns, both locally and globally, and to lead it in taking action where possible.
-The Social Justice Committee oversees its own projects, while also acting as a facilitator for two “branch” committees: a Peace Committee and a Green Sanctuary
+The Social Justice Committee oversees its own projects, while also acting as a facilitator for three “branch” committees: a Peace Committee, a Green Sanctuary Committee, and the Welcoming Congregation Renewal Committee.

 The main goal of the SJC is to “Think globally, act locally.”
 To that end we support several local non-profit organizations.
 Chief among them are the MainSpring House Homeless Shelter in Brockton and the Evelyn House in Stoughton, for which we prepare 100 lunches once a month.
 For this we rely on food and monetary donations from church members and the enthusiastic support of several loyal volunteers.

-The congregation supports other local non-profits through our Share the Plate program, in which half the undesignated Sunday Offering is donated to charities in the area selected by the SJC.
+The congregation supports other local non-profits through our Share the Plate program, in which the majority of the undesignated Sunday Offering is donated to charities in the area selected by the SJC.
 Among these are the “Kids to Camp” scholarship drive for the Natural Resources Trust of North Easton, the Brockton Interfaith Community, the Bridgewater Communities for Civil Rights (BCCR), the Bridgewater DICE program, and the Coalition for Social Justice.
 We also collect food and household paper goods throughout the year to be delivered to the Bridgewater Food Pantry.

 As part of our global outreach, the church purchases and promotes the sale of fair trade items, such as Equal Exchange products … coffee and tea… for church use.
-We also support our denomination’s UU Service Committee through generous annual donations.
+We also support our denomination’s UU Service Committee through generous annual donations to the Guest at Your Table program.